 - Failing these, the Lokans could try to undermine the Empire... again.

-- Alien Sky Twin moons and twin suns.
+- Alien Sky: Twin moons and Binary Suns.

 - Always Chaotic Evil: The Lokans as they first appear.
 Later a sympathetic Token Minority Lokan appears.
 A Token Lokan, in fact.

 - The Big Guy: Brag, if only by default.
 He's quite willing to stand aside and let his more ambitious brother Trigo not only rule their people, but completely transform their way of life while carving out an empire — but Brag retains his barbarian robustness, and can always be relied on to supply a strong sword arm when things turn violent on a personal level.

 - Call a Rabbit a "Smeerp": Kreeds (rhymes with 'steeds') = horses, Nobras (rhymes with 'cobras') = poisonous snakes, The Sacred Yalt = a sabre-toothed tiger.